Vizzuality/marxan-cloud/docs/features/tagging/brief.md

 ## Use cases

-This are the main use cases that are to be expected:
+These are the main use cases that are to be expected:

 - tagging a feature (when uploading, or as an isolated operation)
-- update/change a tag in a feature
+- updating/changing a tag in a feature
-- remove the tag of a feature
+- removing the tag of a feature
-- get all features for a given project and tag
+- getting all features for a given project and tag
-- remove a tag in a project (thus removing the tags from the affected features)
+- removing a tag in a project (thus removing the tags from the affected features)
 - renaming a tag in a project
-- query tags for a project with partial match on the tag name (by default, tags containing `lepr`, other matching styles can be considered in the implementation)
+- querying tags for a project with partial match on the tag name (by default, tags containing a given token such as, for example, `lepr`; other matching styles can be considered in the implementation)